 In 2009, Dr Tavtigian moved from IARC to the University of Utah Department of Oncological Sciences.
 Here, continuing work started towards the end of his time at IARC, he has calibrated computational methods for evaluating VUS in cancer susceptibility genes, most notably BRCA1, BRCA2, MLH1, and MSH2, that are applicable to clinical VUS classification.
 Using these methods, he has also elucidated the role of rare missense substitutions in moderate-risk cancer susceptibility genes such as ATM and CHEK2.
 He has also extended quantitative Bayesian methods of VUS classification to cover all high-risk susceptibility genes for simple Mendelian diseases.

 Sean V. Tavtigian, PhD, is a professor in the Department of Oncological Sciences at the University of Utah and a Huntsman Cancer Institute investigator.
-He is a co-leader of the Cancer Control and Population Sciences Program.
+He is a co-leader of the Cancer Control and Population Sciences Program and Director of the Huntsman Center for Cancer Genetics.
 Research in Tavtigian's lab concentrates on two areas of genetic susceptibility to cancer.
 The first is identification and characterization of intermediate-risk and high-risk cancer susceptibility genes.
 The second is analysis of unclassified variants that are observed during the clinical testing of established high-risk cancer susceptibility genes.